Madrid Atocha railway station: History

 High-speed train departure concourse at the new Atocha Station.

 At this site, Madrid's first railway station was inaugurated on 9 February 1851 under the name Estación de Mediodía (Atocha-Mediodía is now the name of an area of the Arganzuela district, and means south in old Spanish).

 After the building was largely destroyed by fire, it was rebuilt by the MZA railway company and reopened in 1892.
-The architect for the replacement, in a wrought iron renewal style was Alberto de Palacio Elissagne, who collaborated with Gustave Eiffel.
+The architect for the replacement, in a wrought iron renewal style was Alberto de Palacio Elissague, who collaborated with Gustave Eiffel.
 Engineer Henry Saint James also took part in the project.
 The name Atocha has become attached to the station because of the nearby basilica dedicated to Our Lady of Atocha.
 The train platforms were partly covered by a roof in the form of inverted hull with a height of approximately 27 meters and length of 157 meters.
 The steel and glass roof spreads between two brick flanking buildings.

 This complex of railway tracks expanded through the years.
 In 1985, a project of complete remodeling began, based on designs by Rafael Moneo.
 In 1992, the original building was taken out of service as a terminal, and converted into a concourse with shops, cafés, and a nightclub.
 Like the Orsay Museum in Paris, the concourse has been given a new function, that being in the case of Atocha a stunning 4000 m2 covered tropical garden.